 Short bio

 Prof. Stavros G. Stavrinides is a Physicist with a MSc in Electronics and a PhD in Chaotic Electronics, all awarded by Aristotle University of Thessaloniki, Greece.
-He currently serves as a Full Professor at Physics Department at Democritus University of Thrace in Greece.
+He currently serves as a full Professor at Physics Department at Democritus University of Thrace in Greece.

 Prof. Stavrinides has taught numerous topics in physics and electronics in academia for more than 17 years.
 Prior positions include (among others) being Professor at International Hellenic University in Greece, visiting Assistant Professor at the University of Cyprus and Adjunct Lecturer at Aristotle University of Thessaloniki in Greece.

 Prof. Stavrinides has authored or co-authored more than 140 peer-reviewed journal and conference papers, 4 book chapters, 1 textbook and edited 5 books.
 He guest edited 7 special sessions He has participated, as a researcher, in several national and international (EU, NATO) funded projects.
-Finally, he is an IEEE senior member, member of the Chua Memristor Center and the Micro-Nano Scientific Society.

 JOURNAL